Skip to content

 ReadinessStrategy.HttpGet(

-url = "https://staging.myapp.com/health", // Health endpoint URL
+url = "https://staging.myapp.com/health",

-timeout = 30.seconds, // HTTP request timeout
+timeout = 30.seconds,

-retries = 10, // Number of retry attempts
+retries = 10,

-retryDelay = 1.seconds, // Delay between retries
+retryDelay = 1.seconds,

-expectedStatusCodes = setOf(200) // Status codes considered healthy
+expectedStatusCodes = setOf(200)

 )

-providedApplication() // No-op --- just satisfies the AUT requirement
+providedApplication() // no-op runner, satisfies AUT requirement

 class TestConfig : AbstractProjectConfig() {